Admissions Policies of the Jacobs School of Medicine and Biomedical Sciences

 7.1.
 Early Opportunity Program in Medicine (EOPIM)

 The Jacobs School recognizes the importance of inclusion and diversity in achieving excellence in the training of competent physicians.
-To meet our goals of excellence the Early Opportunity Program in Medicine program serves to identify and recruit qualified applicants from groups historically “underrepresented in medicine,” at an early stage in their undergraduate development.
+To meet our goals of excellence the Early Opportunity Program in Medicine program serves to identify and recruit qualified applicants at an early stage in their undergraduate development.
+Similar to our AMSNY Post-Baccalaureate program, the EOPIM is designed to expand the pool of underrepresented, economically and educationally disadvantaged students in medical school.
 Students accepted into the EOPIM are provided the opportunity for professional interaction and career training at the Jacobs School before their graduation from college.
 Students at partner institutions who are nominated by Pre-health Advisory Committees and who fulfill the following requirements are eligible to apply to the EOPIM.

 The Jacobs School Admissions Interview Subcommittee interviews each EOPIM qualified applicant.
 Admission into the EOPIM is based on holistic review of each applicant with appropriate consideration of academic metrics, personal attributes and life experience.
 The Jacobs School Admissions Selection Subcommittee makes the decision to accept an applicant into the EOPIM.